Remote Sensing

 ASTER Satellite Sensor ASTER stand for Advanced Spaceborne Thermal Emission and Reflection Radiometer, it is operating on the Terra spacecraft.
 The Terra satellite launched in December 1999 as part of NASA’s Earth Observing System (EOS), a Sun-synchronous polar orbit.
 ASTER is a cooperative effort between NASA, Japan’s Ministry of Economy, Trade and Industry (METI), and

-Panchromatic Sensor The Panchromatic (PAN) Sensor had 5.8 m spatial resolution, as well as stereo capability.
+Panchromatic Sensor in Remote Sensing The Panchromatic (PAN) Sensor had 5.8 m spatial resolution, as well as stereo capability.
 Its swath width is 70 m.
 Revisit time was every five days, with ± 26° off-nadir viewing.
-Panchromatic Band Band Wavelenth (µm) pan 0.5 to 0.75 Panchromatic Imagery A panchromatic imagery uses a single band image.
-This imagery is
+Panchromatic Band Band Wavelenth (µm) pan 0.5 to 0.75 Key Features of Panchromatic Image Feature Description Type Single band

 Scroll to Top